JustWhatsTheData/justwhatsthedata.github.io/.github/ISSUE_TEMPLATE/new_entry.md

 ---
 name: New Entry
-about: Tell about a new app, service or website that you found out about the deletion process
+about: Tell about a new app, service or website that you found out, and about their privacy policy
 title: ''
 labels: 'new_entry'
 assignees: ''